Give your child(ren) the gift of reading.

 Reading help and intervention by your friendly reading expert.

-We use an all-in-one Phonics reading program that is easy, and fun.
+We use an all-in-one Phonics reading program that is easy, and fun for students.

 This Phonics program can definitely teach a child to read and write in just a few minutes a day.